AnnexMedAnnexMedAnnexMed

 Transport billing expertise that covers the compliance exposure, not just the claims

 Transport billing is a high-scrutiny, high-denial domain where generic RCM approaches produce predictable revenue shortfalls.
-AnnexMed’s transport billing practice is built around the specific clinical, regulatory, and documentation requirements that determine whether a transport claim is paid correctly — or denied, audited, or recouped.
+AnnexMed’s transport billing practice is built around the specific clinical, regulatory, and documentation requirements that determine whether a transport claim is paid correctly, or denied, audited, or recouped.

 PCR-Level Review Before Every Claim

-AnnexMed's transport billing team reviews Patient Care Reports for ALS/BLS level support and mileage accuracy before claim submission — verifying that documented interventions match the billed level of service and that mileage is calculated correctly per payer requirements.
+AnnexMed's transport billing team reviews Patient Care Reports for ALS/BLS level support and mileage accuracy before claim submission, verifying that documented interventions match the billed level of service and that mileage is calculated correctly per payer requirements.
 Documentation gaps are identified and resolved at the source, before they become denials.

-Medical Necessity as a Pre-Billing Workflow — Not a Denial Response
+Pre-Billing Necessity, Not Denial Response

-Air Ambulance NSA Compliance as an Operational Service
+Air Ambulance NSA Compliance Service

 Interfacility Transport as a Distinct Billing Competency